rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### List Snapshots

-This action is used to retrieves the list of Snapshot resources contained within the specified project.
+This action is used to retrieve the list of Snapshot resources contained within the specified project.

 ##### Input